 Our aim is to inspire our students to develop a love of History and appreciate its importance in understanding the issues that confront us in today’s world.
 Our curriculum not only provides students with an enriching and coherent knowledge of Britain’s past but our aims of fostering curiosity, passion and critical thinking, equips students with the skills they need to better understand the world they live in.
 This includes: the complexity of people’s lives, the process of change, the diversity of societies, as well as their own identity and the challenges of their time.
 Our teaching approach also encourages students to rigorously examine historical evidence and critically analyse historical opinions, which not only helps students deepen their awareness of historical matter, but allows them to challenge preconceptions and make better informed judgments of the past, a vital approach to help young people move beyond their own experience to be prepared for participation in modern society.

-The Religious Studies department seeks to provide the intellectual and spiritual space for students to explore the questions that are fundamental to our existence.
+The Religious Education department seeks to provide the intellectual and spiritual space for students to explore the questions that are fundamental to our existence.
 We seek to create an environment in which students are able to systematically question, argue, debate and formulate their ideas in an academically rigorous manner.
 Religious Education teaches students about the six main faiths of the world and asks them to explore these ideologies.
 The students are encouraged to analyse their own beliefs in light of their own learning.
 Religious Education also looks at the impact of these beliefs on different people’s lives.
 It asks students to analyse the world around them and be aware of religious and non-religious beliefs.

 Whether you are looking for some subject specific resources, past papers, apps to keep you motivated, tips from EBS staff, or just a weekly revision planner, we have got you covered!
 Click the button below and check it out!

 If you require any further information about the curriculum we are following in this subject, please contact the Head of Faculty.